-- 1.1 Te Wānanga Aronui o Tāmaki Makau Rau, Auckland University of Technology (AUT or the University) is committed to supporting tauira (students) and recognises the importance of a student's health and wellbeing in relation to their academic progression, wider University experience, and duty of care to comply with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021. - 1.2 There may be occasions where the health, wellbeing and/or behaviour of a student deteriorates, causes concern, or the current support is not adequate, to an extent where it raises questions about their Fitness to Study.
+- 1.1 Auckland University of Technology (AUT or the University) is committed to supporting students and recognises the importance of a student's health and wellbeing in relation to their academic progression, wider University experience, and duty of care to comply with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021. - 1.2 There may be occasions where the health, wellbeing and/or behaviour of a student deteriorates, causes concern, or the current support is not adequate, to an extent where it raises questions about their Fitness to Study.
 For example, the student's: - (a) Capacity to participate safely and fully in their studies or work placements, including clinical placements; - (b) Ability to live safely in University accommodation; - (c) Ability to use University services and/or facilities appropriately; - (d) Ability to interact with University staff and students effectively; - (e) Ability to manage their academic workload effectively. - 1.3 This Support to Study Code is a supportive procedure to be used when a student has disclosed or appears unable or unwilling to manage their health and wellbeing, or their behaviour is of such concern that the University has good cause to intervene. - 1.4 It outlines the steps that the University will follow when concerns are raised about the Fitness to Study of one of its students. - 1.5 It applies to all enrolled students, part time or full time, as well as students on placement or overseas.
-Throughout this document, the term 'student' will be used. - 1.6 In the Support to Study Code, all references to the Deputy Vice-Chancellor, Group Director of Student Services and Administration, Student Conduct Manager, Student Relations Manager, Student Advising Manager, Student Relations team, Primary Person (and other positions identified by title), include their nominee. - 1.7 Any action taken under this Support to Study Code does not preclude other actions available to the University including disciplinary action. - 1.8 The University may continue to act in accordance with this Support to Study Code despite a student failing to or refusing to engage with any of the procedures set out below. - 1.9 In some circumstances, students may be deemed too unwell to participate with the Support to Study Code.
-When a student's enrolment concludes, due to these concerns prior to commencing the Code process, the student may be advised in writing that any future return to study may be managed under, the Support to Study Code and any return to study settings outlined in this framework - 1.10 The student is entitled to bring a support person to any meeting with University staff which takes place under the Support to Study Code.
-The meetings may be recorded at a student's request.
-When receiving an appointment to meet, students must notify that a recording is requested.

-1.11 The student has the right to ask the University to reconsider a range of outcomes issued under the Support to Study Code or conditions within a Support Plan communicated to the student by the University.
+Throughout this document, the term 'student' will be used. - 1.6 In the Support to Study Code, all references to the Deputy Vice-Chancellor, Group Director of Student Services and Administration, Student Conduct Manager, Student Relations Manager, Student Advising Manager, Student Relations team, Primary Person (and other positions identified by title), include their nominee. - 1.7 Any action taken under this Support to Study Code does not preclude other actions available to the University including disciplinary action. - 1.8 The University may continue to act in accordance with this Support to Study Code despite a student failing to or refusing to engage with any of the procedures set out below - 1.9 In some circumstances, students may be deemed too unwell to participate with the Support to Study Code.
+When a student's enrolment concludes, due to these concerns prior to commencing the Code process, the student may be advised in writing that any future return to study may be managed under, the Support to Study Code and any return to study settings outlined in this framework - 1.10 The student is entitled to bring a support person to any meeting with University staff which takes place under the Support to Study Code. - 1.11 The student has the right to ask the University to reconsider a range of outcomes issued under the Support to Study Code or conditions within a Support Plan communicated to the student by the University.
 A student can appeal a suspension, withdrawal, or exclusion from the University.